mahunter14/automated-metadata-generation/docs/source/making_metadata/unifiedmetadata.rst

 The UnifiedMetadata object is the data access layer for users of this library.
 All of the other containers are pushed into the UnifiedMetadata object and this class acts as a giant lookup dictionary.

-The UnifiedMetadata objet supports two key concepts: `overrides` and `mappings`.
+The UnifiedMetadata objet supports two key concepts: `mappings` and `overrides`.

 Mappings
 --------
-A mapping is a decleration that tells the UnifiedMetadata object where to get a specific piece of metadata.
+A mapping is a declaration that tells the UnifiedMetadata object where to get a specific piece of metadata.
 For example, support one had an IsisMetadata object and a GDALMetadata object as inputs.
-Both declare a bbox (boudning box).
+Both declare a bbox (bounding box).
 Which one should be used?

 .. code-block:: python
     :linenos: